top of page

 Engaged Arts and Humanities Graduate Scholar (2018-2019)

-Sen’s projectLEAVING HOME, FINDING HOME is a digital storytelling space by and for immigrant women from South Asia residing in the United States.
-As a South Asian academic, immigrant, and digital archivist for this platform, she invites women who identify as South Asian to share their powerful stories related to immigration, identity, freedom, and equality.
+Sen’s projectLEAVING HOME, FINDING HOME (This site is currently down) is a digital storytelling space by and for immigrant women from South Asia residing in the United States.
+As a South Asian academic, immigrant, and curator for this platform, she invites women who identify as South Asian to share their powerful stories related to immigration, identity, freedom, and equality.
 The forum is an open-access website for social networking, connecting with fellow immigrant identities, and sharing and celebrating both collective and individual experiences.

 More about this program, here